 Deferred revenue is the money that a company receives even before earning it, or we can simply say advance payment.
-Companies do not report deferred revenues in the income statement because they are still to earn it in as revenue.
+Companies do not report deferred revenues in the income statement because they are still to earn it as revenue.
 Such revenue is not a ‘real revenue’ and doesn’t affect the net income or loss.
-Therefore, the amount comes in the balance sheet as a liability.
-Such amount can also come in the balance sheet as Customer Deposits or Unearned Revenues.
+Therefore, the amount comes on the balance sheet as a liability.
+Such amounts can also come on the balance sheet as Customer Deposits or Unearned Revenues.

 Usually, companies that deal in subscription-based products and services, which require prepayments, report such items.
-Deferred revenue could be payment of rent in advance or prepayment for a service, such as tax, subscription to a streaming service and more.
-Some more examples of deferred revenues are advance rent, deposits for future services, service contracts, legal retainers, advance insurance, tickets selling and more.
+Deferred revenue could be payment of rent in advance or prepayment for a service, such as tax, subscription to a streaming service, and more.
+More examples of deferred revenues are advance rent, deposits for future services, service contracts, legal retainers, advance insurance, ticket selling, etc.

-As the company delivers the product and services, they add the revenue in the income statement.
-Many companies do aggressive accounting wherein they add such item as revenue in the income statement.
+As the company delivers the product and services, they add the revenue to the income statement.
+Many companies do aggressive accounting wherein they add such items as revenue in the income statement.

 Deferred Revenue Vs. Accrued Revenue

 Deferred revenue is the amount that a company receives before delivering the product and services.
-On the other hand, accrued revenues is an item that a company records when it already has sold the good and services but is still to receive the amount.
+On the other hand, accrued revenues are items that a company records when it has already sold the goods and services but is still to receive the amount.
 Most companies add the item into the account receivables category, and accountants then do not post it separately.

 One example of it is the interest earned by the company but not received.
 The journal entry for this is to debit or increase interest receivable (an asset account) and credit or raise interest revenue, which comes in the income statement.
 Once the company receives the interest, it debits the cash and credits the interest.